 Authority for Transactions Each Party represents to the other Party that each of its employees has authority to enter into Transactions pursuant to this Agreement on its behalf.
 Identification and authority of a Party's employee engaging in a recorded telephonic Transaction shall be conclusively established for all purposes by a statement on the Transaction Tape by the employee of the employee's name; provided, failure to state the employee name shall not evidence any lack of authority of the employee to effectuate and form a Transaction.

 Flexible Pricing During the Period of Delivery for a Transaction expressly providing for "Flexible Pricing" Customer may request a price other than the original Contract Price, being a Fixed Price, Fixed Basis Price or Floating Basis Price (each below defined) by contacting Company during Pricing Hours requesting any such price for a specified quantity of Gas to be Scheduled during selected Months within the Period of Delivery; provided, such request must be made prior to 1:30 p.m.
 C.T. of the third trading Day prior to the last trading Day of the NYMEX Gas futures contract for the selected Month.
 The terms of this Agreement, including, without limitation, Article 2, shall apply to Flexible Pricing in respect of any Transaction hereunder.
 A Confirmation may be sent by Company to Customer confirming the Flexible Pricing agreement in accordance with Section 2.4.
 "Fixed Price" means a fixed dollar amount agreed to by the Parties.
 "Fixed Basis Price" means a price agreed to by the Parties on the basis of NYMEX Gas futures contracts then trading for the applicable Month, or if no such price is agreed prior to the last three trading Days of the applicable Month, a price equal to the sum of the average of the settlement prices of the NYMEX Gas futures contract for the last three trading Days of the applicable Month (the "Average Settlement Price") plus a fixed dollar amount basis adjustment agreed to by the Parties.
 "Floating Basis Price" means a price equal to the sum of a fixed dollar amount agreed to by the Parties plus the difference between the selected reference price for the Delivery Point(s) and the Average Settlement Price for the applicable Month.
 The price for all Gas for which a Flexible Price has not been agreed by the Parties shall be the original Contract Price applicable to the Transaction.

+Security If, during the term of this Agreement: (i) Buyer fails to pay according to the provisions hereof; (ii) either Party, in its sole judgment reasonably exercised, determines that the creditworthiness or financial responsibility of the other Party has become impaired or unsatisfactory, or is otherwise insufficient to support the exposure (the "Mark-to-Market Exposure") resulting from the difference between a Fixed Price and the relevant market prices (based upon the NYMEX Gas futures curve and/or quotations from leading dealers in Gas swap contracts) for Gas to be delivered during the remaining term of any Transaction under this Agreement; or (iii) Seller or Buyer makes a margin call in connection with any Fixed Price transaction, then Seller or Buyer (as applicable) may, upon written notice to the other Party, require such other Party to pay for Gas hereunder in cash in advance of delivery thereof or request other security (such as letters of credit, guarantees or, in the case of any Transaction with a Fixed Price, performance assurance margin ((cash or cash equivalent collateral)) equal to the Mark-to-Market Exposure from time to time in effect) satisfactory to such requesting Party.

 EXHIBIT "A"